Essex Handicap: Southland Handicap

 The event was inaugurated on 13 March 1948 as the Southland Handicap a $5,000 handicap event for three-year-olds and older and was won by William H. Bishop owner and trained six-year-old Boden's Pal in a time 1:434/5.
 William H. Bishop was from Anna, Illinois where prior to World War II he ran a Horse & Mule Auction and then later become a leading horse trainer in Illinois.

 Illinois horsemen had an impact on the early runnings of the event.
-The 1949 running was won by Mrs. Emil Denemark's entry of three-year-old Provocative and Enforcer in a small four horse field.
-Members from Emil Denemark's family would win the event five times in the first 13 runnings of the event including Racetracker who won the event twice.
-Emil Denemark was an established horse breeder from Lisle, Illinois who passed away in 1963.
+The 1949 running was won by Jean Denemark's entry of three-year-old Provocative and Enforcer in a small four horse field.
+Members from the Denemark's family would win the event five times in the first 13 runnings including Racetracker who won the event twice.
+From Lisle, Illinois, her husband, Emil Denemark, was an established horse breeder who died in 1963.

 Another horse in this era to make an impact was the dual winner Little Imp who won in 1953 and 1955.
 The son of the 1943 Arkansas Derby winner Seven Hearts also finished second in 1952 and third in 1954.
 In 1954 the distance of the event was decreased to 1 mile and 70 yards.

 In 1956 the event was scheduled to be run on Saturday, March 17 but it was not held.
 In 1957 the winner Sir Tribal set a new track record for the 1 mile and 70 yards distance in 1:40 flat.
 The event had become a preparatory race for the Oaklawn Handicap, the premier event for old horses which would be held usually one two weeks following the Southland Handicap.
 Although the distance of the event was shortened to six furlongs only for the 1960 running, the winner Little Fitz would be the first horse to win the Southland–Oaklawn Handicap double in the same year although there had been earlier placegetters of the event who did win the Oaklawn Handicap.

 In 1966 the event was won by 1965 Arkansas Derby winner Swift Ruler who set a new track record for the 1 mile and 70 yards distance in 1:392/5.
 Swift Ruler would go on and win a unique treble by winning the Razorback Handicap and then the Oaklawn Handicap.